Thedevelop3r/dice/README.md

   Dice history log alongside it
 - A live house ledger (`Casino` screen) tracking the casino's own profit and loss, mirror-image to the player's wallet, across every wagering table
+- A four-section operations dashboard (`[D]`) over the running casino — tables, books, events and the cage — that adapts to the terminal and cannot disturb the thing it is watching
 - Idle/attract mode for every wagering table, plus a floor-wide screensaver
 - Reproducible sessions: `DICE_SEED=42 cargo run`
 - Persistent inventory: consumables (reroll, insurance, charm) and permanent